saro400/saro400/README.md

 saro400/saro400 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-I'm interested in robotic, deep learning, computer vision, machin learning from 20 years ago.
+I'm interested in robotic, deep learning, computer vision, machine learning from 20 years ago.
-I'm currently learning python and tensorflow and keras na kaggle.
+I'm currently learning python and tensorflow and keras and kaggle.